Bayesian estimation of a bivariate copula using the Jeffreys prior: Appendix

-\textbf{Proof of Theorem \ref{proper_Jeffreys}.} We prove that the Jeffreys prior is proper.
-Consider the following partition of $V$, $V=(V_1\; V_2\;\cdots\;V_{m-1})$, where each $V_j$ is a vector, $j=1,\ldots,m-1$.
-The matrix $(1/m)I-mV'V$ is symmetric nonnegative semi-definite, so that by Hadamard's inequality, we have
+\begin{pf*}{Proof of Theorem \ref{properJeffreys}} We prove that the Jeffreys prior is proper.
+Consider the following partition of $V$, $V=(V_1 V_2\cdots V_{m-1})$, where each $V_j$ is a vector, $j=1,\ldots,m-1$.
+The matrix $(1/m)I-mV^{\top}V$ is symmetric, non-negative and semi-definite, so that by Hadamard's inequality, we have